-Control over the upper house facilitates — or, conversely, complicates — the lives of presidents, since the Senate has the final say on legislation, budget, and the appointment of judges.
+Controlling the upper house makes life easier - or, conversely, complicates - for presidents, since the Senate has the final say on legislation, budget and the appointment of judges.

-Republicans now have 53 out of 100 seats, but Trump's party will need to defend 23 seats in the election - compared with only 12 for Democrats who already have control over the lower house of representatives.
+Republicans now have 53 out of 100 seats, but Trump's party will need to defend 23 seats in the election, compared with only 12 for Democrats who already have control of the lower house of representatives.

 Trump may well be re-elected, but if the alignment of forces in the Senate changes, it will greatly complicate his life.

 In the second half of 2019, protests rocked Iraq, Egypt and Lebanon (Algeria and Sudan faced them in the first half), and this led people to talk about a new “Arab Spring”.